galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 {: .question}

 > <comment-title>Try it on!</comment-title>
-> Do the quality control with **FastQC** {% icon tool %} on `m64011_190830_220126.Q20.subsample.fastq.gz` and compare the results!
+> Do the quality control with **Falco** {% icon tool %} on `m64011_190830_220126.Q20.subsample.fastq.gz` and compare the results!
 {: .comment}

 # Assess quality with PycoQC - Nanopore only

 [PycoQC](https://github.com/tleonardi/pycoQC) ({% cite Leger2019 %}) is a data visualisation and quality control tool for nanopore data.
-In contrast to FastQC/Nanoplot it needs a specific sequencing_summary.txt file generated by Oxford nanopore basecallers such as Guppy or the older albacore basecaller.
+In contrast to Falco/Nanoplot it needs a specific sequencing_summary.txt file generated by Oxford nanopore basecallers such as Guppy or the older albacore basecaller.

 One of the strengths of PycoQC is that it is interactive and highly customizable, e.g., plots can be cropped, you can zoom in and out, sub-select areas and export figures.